micmejia/bible-dump/NKJV/Ezekiel/Ezek 35.md

 Then you shall know that I _am_ the Lord.
 I have heard all your blasphemies which you have spoken against the mountains of Israel, saying, 'They are desolate; they are given to us to consume.'

 ###### 13
-Thus with your mouth you have [^f]boasted against Me and multiplied your words against Me; I have heard _them._"
+Thus with your mouth you have boasted against Me and multiplied your words against Me; I have heard _them._"

 ###### 14
 'Thus says the Lord God: "The whole earth will rejoice when I make you desolate.